yueguoguo/yueguoguo.github.io/_posts/2023-12-13-domain-driven-development.md

 efficient "translation" mechanism that passes requirements, specifications, etc., across domains becomes vital.
-Whilst the LLM technology seems to help in many ways, it is a **learning model** that is essentially probabilistic such that it is limited to produces cross-domain communications that require 100% precision and correctness.
+Whilst the LLM technology seems to help in many ways, it is a **learning model** that is essentially probabilistic such that it is limited to producing cross-domain delineation that require 100% precision and correctness.
 As a result, the structural way of data representation to serve the *t2t* translation is still a must to the system.